If you ask people, what is happiness and what does it means to them, you will probably receive many different answers to your question.

 The same article says that 2015 Survey by Grant and Glueck studies shows:

 - 67% of those extremely happy said the happiest period of their lives is now.

 - 77% of those extremely happy said the state of their relationship was either the “greatest” of “very good”.

 - 93% of those extremely happy said they are in excellent or very good health.

 Merriam Webster defines happiness as, “A state of well-being and contentment.”

-I would like to suggest another definition to happiness, which I found from experience.
-This is a different definition and meaning, which I have written about in several articles and in my books.
+I would like to suggest another definition for happiness, which I found from experience.
+This is a different definition, which I have written about in several articles and in my books.